 The steps above may not work if you're planning a redesign of an oversized site with hundreds of pages, URLs, and paths.
 Don't sweat it.
 If this is the case for you, your first step is to use a site map generator to get the bones of your website.
 There are a variety of tools out there that will be able to process a list of your pages automatically.

 Let's take Gliffy's website, for example.
 A quick sitemap of our website finds ~490 pages!

 A screencap of Gliffy's sitemap reveals pages differentiated by the <url> </url> tag.

 But are all these pages necessary?
-One way to find out is to go through your sitemap with a fine-toothed comb and remove anything that's irrelevant.
-(If we recruited a five-person team to do this for our 500 page website, we'd get the categorizing done in an hour.)
-Do you have some blog posts from 2008 that, in retrospect, are pretty bad?
+One way to find out is to go through your site map with a fine-toothed comb and remove anything that's irrelevant.
 Do you have some floating pages hanging around, like an old version of “About Me” from before you published your new one?
 Hunt these down and remove them, then run your site through a generator again.

-Now that you have your cleaned up the sitemap, draw up heavily utilized categories to understand and visualize your website.
-For example, Gliffy's website has 457 subpages under the category “Blog”.
+In this case, focus the site map you create on heavily utilized categories to understand and visualize your website.
+For example, Gliffy's website has many pages under our “Blog”.
 So instead of trying to make a sitemap like this:

 You might just show this, filling in whatever categories are your heaviest-hitters.

 When you have a heavy, page-filled site, you may also choose to redesign and map your site one category at a time.
 After going through all the pages, it's possible that you might only be able to reasonably map out one section at a time — and that's totally fine!